2019 Nobel Prize in chemistry: 3 win for work on lithium-ion batteries

 Published Wednesday, October 9, 2019 3:07AM EDT

-STOCKHOLM -- Three scientists won the Nobel Prize in Chemistry on Wednesday for their work developing lithium-ion batteries, which have reshaped energy storage and transformed cars, mobile phones and many other devices -- and reduced the world's reliance on fossil fuels that contribute to global warming.
+Yet the batteries developed by the British, American and Japanese winners that make those devices possible are far more revolutionary than just for on-the-go computing and calling.
+The breakthroughs the three achieved also made storing energy from renewable sources more feasible, opening up a whole new front in the fight against global warming.

+"This is a highly-charged story of tremendous potential," said Olof Ramstrom of the Nobel committee for chemistry.

-The prize went to John B. Goodenough, 97, a German-born engineering professor at the University of Texas; M. Stanley Whittingham, 77, a British-American chemistry professor at the State University of New York at Binghamton; and Japan's Akira Yoshino, 71, of Asahi Kasei Corporation and Meijo University.
+The prize announced Wednesday went to John B. Goodenough, 97, a German-born American engineering professor at the University of Texas; M. Stanley Whittingham, 77, a British-American chemistry professor at the State University of New York at Binghamton; and Akira Yoshino, 71, of chemicals company Asahi Kasei Corp. and Meijo University in Japan.

+The honour awarded to the three scientists is a capstone of a truly transformative technology that has permeated billions of lives across the planet, including anyone who uses mobile phones, computers, pacemakers, electric cars and beyond.

+"The heart of the phone is the rechargeable battery.
+The heart of the electric vehicle is the rechargeable battery.
+The success and failure of so many new technologies depends on the batteries," said Alexej Jerschow, a chemist at New York University, whose research focuses on lithium ion battery diagnostics.

+Goodenough, who is considered an intellectual giant of solid state chemistry and physics, is the oldest person to ever win a Nobel Prize -- edging Arthur Ashkin, who was 96 when he was awarded the Nobel for physics last year.
+Goodenough still works every day.

+"That's the nice thing -- they don't make you retire at a certain age in Texas.
+They allow you to keep working," he told reporters in London.
+"So I've had an extra 33 years to keep working in Texas."

-The three each had a set of unique breakthroughs that cumulatively laid the foundation for the development of a commercial rechargeable battery.
+The three each had unique breakthroughs that cumulatively laid the foundation for the development of a commercial rechargeable battery, to replace alkaline batteries like those containing lead or zinc, which had their origins in the 19th century.

 Lithium-ion batteries -- the first truly portable and rechargeable batteries -- took more than a decade to develop, and drew upon the work of multiple scientists in the U.S., Japan and around the world.